 Flavor and texture are essential to ensuring a delicious charcuterie board.
 Color, shape and height play important visual roles.
 Choose fruits that provide pops of color in addition to sweetness, such as strawberries, grapes and pomegranates.
 Stacking, smearing and crumbling various ingredients can also add visual appeal.
 Ramekins help contain liquids or items that roll in addition to adding height and division to the board.

-PRO TIP: Kristi Barber of The Cheese Cottage applies interior design concepts to her charcuterie boards, such as this one, left.
+PRO TIP: Kristi Barber of The Cheese Cottage applies interior design concepts to her charcuterie boards, such as the one above.
 “You don’t want to do a line of 10 crackers on one side, all the cheese in one corner and all the meat in the other corner, ” Barber says.
 “Scatter the ingredients around and mix it all up until your board is completely full.
 You really shouldn’t be able to see much of the board.”

 A charcuterie board should always include several varieties of high-quality preserved meats.
 Variety is key — choose a hard cured sausage, like salami, along with something soft and spreadable, like a pâté or terrine.
 For crunch, include a few slices of thick bacon.
 Don’t forget sliced meats — ham and prosciutto are common additions.
 For a Gulf Coast flair, try adding pickled Gulf shrimp.